HIST 5212W: Sport and Ideology in the 20th Century

 Class Format:

 The course will consist of one 3-hour seminar per week, which will primarily involve student-led discussions of the assigned readings (normally 3-4 academic journal articles or book chapters, or one short book, per week).
-Attendance is mandatory for success in this class, and in-person attendance is strongly encouraged (subject to public health regulations at the time).
-Students who require online options for health reasons will be accommodated via video links.
+Attendance is mandatory for success in this class, and in-person attendance is strongly encouraged.
+Video conferencing may be available in certain circumstances; students who might require it should speak to me in advance.

 Assessment: